cosimg/cosimg.github.io/_posts/2019-10-30-publications.markdown

 ***Occasional Papers no 1***:

-Wintjes, J. and Pielström, S. 2022.
-Sussex Sorrows.
-A set of Kriegsspiel rules including the supplements Doom of Eastbourne and Useful Idiots And Insufferable Geniuses.
+Wintjes, J. and Pielström, S. 2022. *Sussex Sorrows.
+A set of Kriegsspiel rules including the supplements Doom of Eastbourne and Useful Idiots And Insufferable Geniuses*.
 Norderstedt: BoD.

 For additional information see the relevant [blog entry](https://cosimg.github.io/blog/2022/12/15/How-to-run-a-Kriegsspiel.html).

 ***Occasional Papers no 2***:

 Wintjes, J. and Pielström, S. (in preparation).
 La Pluie de Balles – Invasion Scare as Conflict Simulation.

+The second publication in the Occasional Papers series provides the rules for CoSimG's gamefied Kriegsspiel, *Pluie de Balles*; for more information see [here](https://cosimg.github.io/2019/11/02/classroom-simulations.html) and [here (external link)](https://analoggamestudies.org/2018/09/pluie-de-balles-complex-wargames-in-the-classroom/).

 **Other Publications on conflict simulation by members of the Conflict Simulation Group:**